How Midsize Law Firms Scale with Technology in 2025

 Midsize firms use them to scale output without increasing headcount.

 Routine work (discovery, contract review, brief summarization) is handled by AI, allowing lawyers to focus on strategy and client relationships.
+The best firms are training these tools on internal templates and precedent databases, turning AI into their firm-specific associate.

 3. Client Experience as a Growth Engine